Cybersecurity Program Requirements

 - CIS 599 Cybersecurity Project

-The only other students who will be allowed to enroll in any of the above courses are non-CS majors who need these specific courses to satisfy the degree requirements of their majors.
-Non-CS majors wishing to use any of these courses to satisfy elective requirements for their majors will also be considered on a case-by-case basis.
+The only other students who will be allowed to enroll in any of the above courses are non-cybersecurity majors who need these specific courses to satisfy the degree requirements of their majors.
+Non-cybersecurity majors wishing to use any of these courses to satisfy elective requirements for their majors will also be considered on a case-by-case basis.

 In order to be considered for admission to the professional program, a student must have: